-Mawson continues to work with a landholder under lease arrangements.
-The project is of merit, and Mawson is reviewing potential future joint venture, strategic alliance, or corporate transactions for the WUSA project, while focusing on its flagship gold project in Finland.
+Mawson continues to work with the Landholder under lease arrangements.
+The project is of merit, and Mawson is reviewing potential future joint venture, strategic alliance, or corporate transactions for the WUSA Project while focusing on its flagship gold project in Finland.